-In the history of NASCAR, racing fans have been lucky to see plenty of talented drivers hit the track.
-While it’s been a while since he climbed behind the wheel, no one can forget Richard Petty and all that he accomplished.
+In the history of NASCAR, racing fans have seen plenty of talented drivers hit the track.
+While it’s been a while since he climbed behind the wheel, no one can forget Richard Petty and all he accomplished.

 Other than a brief spell on the drag racing circuit, Petty became a NASCAR fixture.
-No matter what else was happening in the world, you could count on him hitting the track and winning plenty of races.
+No matter what else was happening, you could count on him hitting the track and winning plenty of races.

-While things eventually slowed down, Petty spent 35 years in NASCAR’s Cup Series.
+While things eventually slowed, Petty spent 35 years in NASCAR’s Cup Series.
 He won an incredible 200 races, earned 712 top-10 finishes, and made plenty of money along the way.
-If nothing else, he’s worthy of being called ‘the King.’
+If nothing else, he’s worthy of being called “the King.”

-Based on his NASCAR and business careers, it’s easy to think that anything Richard Petty could find success in any field.
+Based on his NASCAR and business careers, it’s easy to believe Richard Petty could find success in any field.
 In 1996, he put that idea to the test by running for North Carolina’s secretary of state.

-As you might assume, Petty’s name recognition proved to be pretty helpful.
-As documented by a Baltimore Sun story from the time, the NASCAR legend spent plenty of time shaking hands and meeting voters; no matter their political affiliation, everyone wanted an autograph.
+As you might assume, Petty’s name recognition proved helpful.
+As documented by a Baltimore Sun story from the time, the NASCAR legend spent plenty of time shaking hands and meeting voters.
+No matter their political affiliation, everyone wanted an autograph.

 Richard Petty ended up losing that political race ‘soundly’

-During his time on the NASCAR circuit, Richard Petty proved to be quite the serial winner.
+During his time on the NASCAR circuit, Richard Petty was a serial winner.
 A political race, however, proved to be a bit tougher than driving a stock car.